 October:

-Best month for capturing polar bears in action, as they hunt for seals and other prey on the sea ice.
+Best month for capturing them in action, as they hunt for seals and other prey on the sea ice.

 Polar Bear Migration Alaska

-Polar bears in Alaska migrate seasonally between their summer and winter habitats:
+Polar bears migrate seasonally between their summer and winter habitats:

-- Habitat protection: Protecting polar bear habitats, including sea ice, tundra, and coastal areas, is crucial for their survival.
+- Habitat protection: Protecting their habitats, including sea ice, tundra, and coastal areas, is crucial for their survival.

 - Climate change: Climate change is affecting polar bear migration patterns, as sea ice is melting earlier and forming later.
 This can impact their ability to find food and shelter.